proxior/lan-wifi-interception-standard/README.md

    For view steal accounts go to UI panel </br>
    Go to UI.. your_ip/UI..  e.x 192.168.2.2/UI <br/>
-   For save steal accounts presse save from UO panel <br/>
+   For save steal accounts presse save from UI panel <br/>
    Save steal accounts in text files in to "stored" folder <br/>

    ![10.1](css/screenshots/10.1.png) <br/><br/>